Deaths Related to Opioid-Driven Hospitalizations Increases Four-Fold

 Opioid addiction is commonly treated at drug detox centers using medication-assisted treatment, or MAT.
 MAT involves the use of medications that relieve opioid cravings and withdrawal symptoms so patients do not have suffer or experience physical discomfort when quitting opioids.
 MAT also involves the use of therapies like cognitive-behavioral therapy, 12-step support groups, and relapse prevention education aimed at helping patients overcome psychological addiction and stay sober for life.

-If you think that you or someone you love is at risk for suffering an opioid overdose or poisoning, call our 24/7 confidential helpline immediately at 800-483-2193.
+If you think that you or someone you love is at risk for suffering an opioid overdose or poisoning, call our 24/7 confidential helpline immediately at 800-483-2193(Who Answers?).
 Our addiction counselors will discuss all your opioid treatment options, and help you find the nearest opioid detox center ready to help you achieve sobriety and improved health.